gr8mustachio/ux-dawdle/phaseIII/README.md

 <!--!!!
 Describe research methods you used to discover new insights, which explains the purpose of each.
 Provide enough detail that someone would be able to faithfully reproduce your research. !!!-->

+### Usability Test Plan
+Objective:

+* Is the User able to make a sound clip?
+* Is the user able to save their sound clip?
+* Is the user able to use sound clips to produce a song?
+  * Is the user able to locate the sound clips they want to use?
+  * How easy was it to load sound clips into the song they’re making?
+* Is the user able to locate which tool they want to use?
+* Does your experience with DAW software make it easier or harder to learn DAWdle?

+Screening:
+Want:
+* People with a range of experience with DAW software
+* People with a range of experience with making music outside of DAW software
+* People of all ages

+Don’t want:
+* People without an interest in music

+Study Design:
+1. There will be 2 different builds of the prototype to evaluate
+2. We will be using a between-subject design to form groups
+3. Each group will be given different versions of the prototype
+4. The order of the tasks will be the same within groups
+5. There will be a survey they can fill out during the study

+Methods:
+Introduction and background:
+a.
+How old are you?
+b.
+What is your job/career
+c.
+How many years have you been using DAW software

+Tasks:
+a.
+Open DAWdle
+b.
+Navigate to the sound clip maker
+c.
+Create a sound clip however you’d like
+d.
+Save your sound clip
+e.
+Navigate to the song creator
+f.
+Load your sound clip
+g.
+Add and effect to the sound clip
+h.
+Save the song

+Debrief and Conclusion:
+a.
+Were you able to complete your task?
+b.
+Which tasks did you find the most difficult?
+c.
+Which tasks did you find the least difficult?
+d.
+If you’ve used DAW software previously, how does it compare to your experience today?
+e.
+Are there any changes you would recommend?

 ### Protocol
 [IRB Form](<https://chicostate.github.io/ux-dawdle/phaseIII/studentform_classroomprojects_20211.pdf>)